Content celebrating diversity and inclusion in science, technology, and the arts.

 CHIEF STORY ENGINEER / FOUNDER

 Jenn Halweil studied electrical engineering as one of three women in a two hundred person circuits class, and wondered where all the women went.
 She continued to be confused by this trend as the only female consultant for various tech startups, including TransLoc, just awarded one of Fast Company’s most innovative companies, and the Department of Energy’s Freedom Car division, their alternative fuel vehicle research center.

-A decade ago, she started Legacy Impacts, an educational non-profit to bolster diversity in the sciences, which has hosted events drawing audiences of more than 50,000 attendees, and which recently filmed relief work in Puerto Rico with Discovery Channel’s lead female science host.
+A decade ago, she started Legacy Impacts, an educational non-profit to bolster diversity in the sciences, which hosted events drawing audiences of more than 50,000 attendees.
 Her work has been featured in Mic, Buzzfeed, ABC11, mtvU, and News14 to name a few, and footage she has filmed has appeared in Forbes, Bloomberg, and Huffington Post.
 Through educational events and content, her work has reached tens of thousands. #GoBeyond enables her to exponentially amplify this audience.
 Jenn leads #GoBeyond.